-Matt Weston, Managing Director, Robert Half UK comments on the ONS Labour Market Statistics:
+Matt Weston, Managing Director of Robert Half UK, comments on today’s ONS Labour Market Overview:

 “Despite today’s update, the Chancellor’s decision to extend the furlough scheme until March paints a more positive picture for the future, as it should help save jobs and reduce churn in the employment market over the longer term.
 This, in turn, should enable many businesses to continue to adapt and recover as they navigate this new environment.